Sam Wicks

-Sam 'Candles' Wicks (born 14 September 1999) is an Australian rules footballer who plays for the Sydney Swans in the Australian Football League (AFL).
+Sam Wicks (born 14 September 1999) is an Australian rules footballer who plays for the Sydney Swans in the Australian Football League (AFL).
 He was selected by the Sydney Swans as a Category B rookie from the NSW zone.

 Early football

 Wicks played junior football for the Manly Bombers and Manly Warringah Wolves.
 In 2010, Wicks joined the Sydney Swans Academy.
 In June 2017, Wicks earned a Rising Star nomination in the North East Australian Football League (NEAFL).